-On the Closing Date, the Issuer expects to issue the Class 1M-1 Notes, the Class 1M-2 Notes and the Class 1B-1 Notes (the "Offered Notes"), which will represent non-recourse debt obligations of the Issuer.
+On the Closing Date, the Issuer expects to issue the Class 1M-1 Notes, the Class 1M-2 Notes, the Class 1B-1 Notes and the Class 1B-2 Notes (the "Offered Notes"), which will represent non-recourse debt obligations of the Issuer.
 The Holders of Class 1M-2 Notes may exchange all or part of that Class for proportionate interests in the Class 1M-2A, Class 1M-2B and Class 1M-2C Notes, and vice versa.
-The Class 1M-2A, Class 1M-2B, Class 1M-2C and Class 1B-1 Notes are collectively referred to as the "Exchangeable Notes".
-Additionally, the Holders of Class 1M-2A Notes, Class 1M-2B Notes, Class 1M-2C Notes and/or Class 1B-1 Notes may exchange all or part of those Classes for proportionate interests in the Classes of "Related Combinable and Recombinable Notes" (the "RCR Notes") in the applicable combinations set forth on Schedule I, and vice versa.
+The Holders of Class 1B-1 Notes may exchange all or part of that Class for proportionate interests in the Class 1B-1A and Class 1B-1B Notes, and vice versa.
+The Class 1M-2A, Class 1M-2B, Class 1M-2C, Class 1B-1A, Class 1B-1B and Class 1B-2 Notes are collectively referred to as the "Exchangeable Notes".
+Additionally, the Holders of Class 1M-2A Notes, Class 1M-2B Notes, Class 1M-2C Notes, Class 1B-1A, Class 1B-1B and/or Class 1B-2 Notes may exchange all or part of those Classes for proportionate interests in the Classes of "Related Combinable and Recombinable Notes" (the "RCR Notes") in the applicable combinations set forth on Schedule I, and vice versa.
 Certain Classes of related RCR Notes may further be exchanged for proportionate interests in other Classes of RCR Notes in the applicable combinations set forth on Schedule I, and vice versa.
 The Offered Notes and the other Exchangeable Notes and RCR Notes are collectively referred to as the "Notes".
-As further described below, the Notes will be subject to the credit and principal prepayment risk of the related portion of a certain pool (the "Reference Pool") of residential mortgage loans (the "Reference Obligations"), with an aggregate unpaid principal balance as of August 31, 2019 (the "Cut-off Date") of approximately \$26,271,425,532 (the "Reference Pool Cut-off Date Balance").
+As further described below, the Notes will be subject to the credit and principal prepayment risk of the related portion of a certain pool (the "Reference Pool") of residential mortgage loans (the "Reference Obligations"), with an aggregate unpaid principal balance as of August 31, 2021 (the "Cut-off Date") of approximately \$72,301,601,639 (the "Reference Pool Cut-off Date Balance").

 The Reference Obligations are evidenced by promissory notes or other similar evidences of indebtedness (each, a "mortgage note"), each of which is secured by a first mortgage, deed of trust or similar security instrument (each, a "mortgage" or "mortgage loan") on residential properties consisting of one- to four-family dwelling units, townhouses, individual condominium units, individual units in planned unit developments, individual co-operative units or manufactured homes (each, a "mortgaged property").
 Each mortgage note and related mortgage loan is the obligation of one or more borrowers (collectively, a "borrower") and require the related borrower to make monthly payments of principal and interest.
-The Reference Obligations were acquired by Fannie Mae between May 1, 2018 and June 30, 2019 and securitized into Fannie Mae's Guaranteed Mortgage Pass-Through Certificates ("MBS") and meet the additional Eligibility Criteria described under "Summary of Terms - The Reference Pool".
+The Reference Obligations were acquired by Fannie Mae between October 1, 2020 and December 31, 2020 and securitized into Fannie Mae's Guaranteed Mortgage Pass-Through Certificates ("MBS") and meet the additional Eligibility Criteria described under "Summary of Terms - The Reference Pool".
 The Notes will be subject to write-down of their Class Principal Balances based on the occurrence of Credit Events or Modification Events with respect to the Reference Obligations, as described in this Offering Memorandum.
 In addition, the interest entitlement of the Notes may be subject to reduction based on the occurrence of Modification Events with respect to the Reference Obligations, as described in this Offering Memorandum.
 See "Description of the Notes - Hypothetical Structure and Calculations with Respect to the Reference Tranches."
 In addition, the amount of principal required to be paid by the Issuer on the Notes on each Payment Date will be based on the principal payment experience of the Reference Obligations.